ealker/ealker.github.io/now.md

 ---
 Updated April 2024.

 This is my now page.
-[What's a now page?](https://nownownow.com/about) It's a summary of what I'm working on in my life, and I'm what I'm planning to work on next.
+[What's a now page? &#129109;](https://nownownow.com/about) It's a summary of what I'm working on in my life, and I'm what I'm planning to work on next.
 You can see other people's pages [here](https://nownownow.com/).

 ## 2024